russellballestrini/russell.ballestrini.net/content/russell.ballestrini.resume.rst

  Climbed the ranks from helpdesk call center to desktop release engineer pushing software to a fleet of 10,000+ computer assets.

  Eventually joined the Unix team and built tools to help the company move faster.
- Brought in the first Kernel Virtual Machine (KVM) hypervisors to lower operational costs.
+Brought in the first Kernel Virtual Machine (KVM) hypervisors to lower costs.

- Maintained redundant Exim mail-relay and Bind9 DNS servers.
-Worked closely with Hitachi Enterprise SAN and NAS solutions.
-Managed a large Tenable Nessus Security Center cluster.
+ Scaled Exim email relays and Bind9 DNS servers.

 |